 Nature and Global Warming

 Thousands of species in our province are at risk of additional stress because of global warming.
-If we continue along the intensifying fossil fuel path, several degrees more warming are predicted for our province by the end of this century (4-60 C).
+At-risk species, such as the Vancouver marmot, will face extinction as coastal rainforest species replace heather alpine meadows.
+Populations of key species like salmon and caribou will be affected by warmer temperatures, causing ecosystems to unravel.
+If we continue along the intensifying fossil fuel path, several degrees more warming are predicted for our province by the end of this century (3 - 5 ° C).

 The scope of the challenge is hard to grasp and it is even greater today because we have delayed real action for a long time.
 But it is not too late to stop the worst impacts of global warming, if we act immediately.
 Alternatives to fossil fuels exist, and their development would create more jobs.

-But phasing out fossil fuel isn’t enough.
-We also need to protect and restore nature to avoid crossing a truly dangerous climate threshold.
+In addition to phasing out fossil fuels, we also need to protect and restore nature to avoid crossing a truly dangerous climate threshold.

 Given the urgency of global warming, we can no longer afford to misuse and neglect some of the best carbon sinks on the planet – B.C.’s temperate rainforest and seagrass beds.
 By ending destructive land use practices and increasing conservation, BC’s rich marine and terrestrial ecosystems can make a significant contribution as carbon sinks, instead of releasing carbon.